mzattera/v4j/docs/005/index.md

 The list of **terms** is the list of tokens without repetition (this would be the "vocabulary" of the Voynich).
 These 5'105 total terms have then been analyzed as explained below.

 # Considerations

-By looking at the terms in the Voynich, we see their structure (that is, the sequence of Voynich characters used to write them) can be easily described as follows:
+By looking at the terms in the Voynich, we see their structure (that is, the sequence of Voynich glyphs used to write them) can be easily described as follows:

 - each term can be considered as composed by 12 "slots"; for convenience we will number them from 0 to 11.

-- each slot can be empty or contain (what we think is) a single character in the Voynich alphabet [{1}](#Note1)).
+- each slot can be empty or contain a single glyph [{1}](#Note1)).

-- the choice of Voynich characters that can occupy a slot is very limited and for 8 out of 12 slot it is as low as 2-3 possible characters.
+- the choice of glyphs that can occupy a slot is very limited and for 8 out of 12 slot it is as low as 2-3 possible glyphs.

-- each Voynich character can appear in only one or two slots, with exception of 'd' that can appear in three different slots.
+- each glyph can appear in only one or two slots, with exception of 'd' that can appear in three different slots.

-The below table summarizes these rules, showing the 12 slots and the Voynich characters that can occupy them.
+The below table summarizes these rules, showing the 12 slots and the glyphs that can occupy them.

 ![Slots](images/Slots Table.PNG)

 To exemplify this concept, we show how some common terms can be decomposed in slots;

 ```
-daiin
+'daiin'

   0     1     2     3     4     5     6     7     8     9    10    11
 [ d ] [   ] [   ] [   ] [   ] [   ] [   ] [   ] [ a ] [ii ] [ n ] [   ]

-qokeedy
+'qokeedy'

   0     1     2     3     4     5     6     7     8     9    10    11
 [ q ] [ o ] [   ] [ k ] [   ] [   ] [ee ] [ d ] [   ] [   ] [   ] [ y ]

-opchedy
+'opchedy'

   0     1     2     3     4     5     6     7     8     9    10    11
 [   ] [ o ] [   ] [ p ] [ch ] [   ] [ e ] [ d ] [   ] [   ] [   ] [ y ]

-chcthor
+'chcthor'

   0     1     2     3     4     5     6     7     8     9    10    11
 [   ] [   ] [   ] [   ] [ch ] [cth] [   ] [   ] [ o ] [   ] [ r ] [   ]